shegeley/cl-wayland/README.md

   the appropriate type.
 This is useful when you are grovelling files that depend on these header files.
 When using this directive, the file extension of the file to be generated needs to be included.
-+ ':wl-scanner` directly generates lisp source files, and exports all of the generated source files based on the protocol type and the protocol name.
++ `:wl-scanner` directly generates lisp source files, and exports all of the generated source files based on the protocol type and the protocol name.

 Both of these directives have several options that control what type